 - then, using the largest die from the Spellbinders 'Floral Ovals' set, die cut the sentiment panel then glued it in place on the card front.
 Tip, it's always much easier to stamp a sentiment first and then die cut it

 - the fuchsia leaves and flowers were all die cut using olive green, pink and purple snippets of card stock and Joanna Sheen's 'Fuchsia' dies set, then assembled onto the die cut oval above the stamped sentiment.
 This was the most fiddly part of the card, but great fun to do

 - there was a gap underneath the sentiment which looked a bit out of balance so I added a row of three fuchsia pink pearls

 - final touch, a double layered sparkly 3D butterfly, in fuchsia pink with a touch of purple

-I'd also like to enter it into the CAS Mix Up June Card Challenge (my second time this month playing over at this fun challenge).
+I'd like to enter this card into into the CAS Mix Up June Card Challenge (my second time this month playing over at this fun challenge).
 The theme this month is 'stamping + die-cuts ...... + my own choice of dry embossing'.